readium/lcp-specs/releases/lcp/latest.md

 In addition to these user information, this specification introduces the [LCP User Fields Registry](#informative-references), in which all user fields defined in this specification are referenced.

-As with rights, The `user` object <b class="rfc">may</b> be extended to include any number of implementor-specific fields.
+As with rights, the `user` object <b class="rfc">may</b> be extended to include any number of implementor-specific fields.
 Each extension field <b class="rfc">must</b> be identified by a URI controlled by the implementor.

 To protect private User data, any of these fields <b class="rfc">may</b> be encrypted, except for the `encrypted` field, which <b class="rfc">must</b> remain in plain text.
 If encrypted, the field values <b class="rfc">must</b> be encrypted using the User Key and the same encryption algorithm identified in the `encryption/content_key` object.
 The names of all encrypted fields <b class="rfc">must</b> be listed in the `encrypted` array.